lupyuen/lupyuen.github.io/src/rewind.md

     Ah remember that we're fixing Runtime Bugs, not Compile Errors.
 Git Bisect won't work if the Runtime Bug is [__Not Reliably Reproducible__](https://lupyuen.github.io/articles/bisect#good-commit-goes-bad).

     When we Rewind 20 Commits, we'll know if the bug is Reliably Reproducible.

+    TODO: Pic of this bug is NOT reliably reproducible

 1.  _Why aren't we using Docker?_